Updated: Jan 3

 If the requirements of customers continuously increase during the development, the project would become bigger and bigger, and eventually would exceed the planned schedule and budget.
 On the other hand, the original plan is not always consistent with the original requirements’ scale, complexity, risks, development’s production rate, which makes the problem more challenging.
 In fact, the root of the problem is the change of the customer’s requirements and developers’ modifications to the new requirements.

 If we want to minimize the change range of the requirements, we must reach a consensus with the customers regarding detailed project objectives, scope, and success criteria at the very beginning, and based on that we have to develop a change management procedure of evaluating and controlling all required changes.
-This procedure must include analysis of every factor affected by the requirement changes, which would make the risk owners fully understand the rationality behind every business decision.
+This procedure must include an analysis of every factor affected by the requirement changes, which would make the risk owners fully understand the rationality behind every business decision.
 The decision basis includes why we need the changes, how long the implementation of the changes would take, and how to balance the human resources and the additional work.

 If the requirement changes continuously happen during product development, the overall structure of the product would possibly become more and more disordered.
 In this situation, the additional defect repair would make the entire product/software difficult to be understood and maintained.
 Additionally, if the work of project configuration management is not thorough, the recall of some changes or removing certain requirements would cause new problems.

-The solution of the problems may be for us to distinguish and separate the functions which would probably cause requirement changes during the development so that we can develop a much more robust structure for the product, and better adapt to it.
-In this way, the requirement changes in the design phase would not directly cause additional structural repair, meanwhile the diminution of the product’s quality caused by requirement changes would be less.
+The solution to the problems may be for us to distinguish and separate the functions which would probably cause requirement changes during the development so that we can develop a much more robust structure for the product, and better adapt to it.
+In this way, the requirement changes in the design phase would not directly cause additional structural repair, meanwhile, the diminution of the product’s quality caused by requirement changes would be less.

 3. Ambiguous requirements